 When World War II ended, Joanne Simpson decided she wanted to study clouds.
 She wanted to become a meteorologist.
 When the professors at the University of Chicago heard Joanne’s plans, they laughed.
 Clouds were only beads of water that rose in the air, no more important than the steam lifting off their coffee.
 They told Joanne to go home.
 They told her, “No woman ever got a Doctorate in Meteorology.
 And no woman ever will.”
 They were wrong.
 Joanne battled harsh winds and squalls along her way, but her discoveries about clouds and how they work changed everything we know about weather.
 Joanne Simpson became the first female meteorologist in the world.

 THE STUFF BETWEEN THE STARS: HOW VERA RUBIN DISCOVERED MOST OF THE UNIVERSE

 Vera Rubin drove through a snowstorm, thick as the milky way, to a gathering of America’s most important astronomers.
 The men were all clustered together like the bright bulge of a galaxy.
 She stood before them and told them about a discovery she had made.
 One by one they stood up.
 They said her ideas were outlandish.
 They said her ideas were ridiculous.
 She felt like the smallest, slowest star on the edge of their galaxy.

 Vera didn’t like the harsh words, pushing her away.
 So she started studying ideas no one seemed to be interested in.
 High on the top of mountains, she watched galaxies turn.
 The youngest wheeled like pinwheels, with their arms open wide.
 The oldest spun with their arms closed tight.
-And every single one proved that in all the vast space between the stars, there is stuff we can’t see, but is there all the same.
+And every single one showed that in all the vast space between the stars, there is stuff we can’t see, but is there all the same.
 Vera had discovered most of the universe.
-She had proved dark matter existed.
+She had showed dark matter existed.